geokousis/Good-Wines/README.md

 # Good-Wines Pipeline

-This repository contains a bioinformatics pipeline for identifying and analyzing PCR-friendly hotspots for primer design using sequencing data.
+This repository contains a bioinformatics pipeline for primer design for cultivar identification utilizing ddRAD sequencing data.
 The workflow is a work in progress and the README will be updated as the project evolves.

 ## Main Pipeline Scripts